fauzanalghifary/sql-and-postgresql/section-23-indexes.md

 ## Full Table Scan

+- A full table scan is a scan of the entire table.
+- This is the slowest type of scan, and should be avoided if possible.
+- PG has to load many (or all) rows from the heap file to memory.
-A full table scan is a scan of the entire table.
-This is the slowest type of scan, and should be avoided if possible.
-A full table scan is performed when no index is available to use, or when the optimizer decides that it is more efficient to perform a full table scan than to use an index.
+- A full table scan is performed when no index is available to use, or when the optimizer decides that it is more efficient to perform a full table scan than to use an index.
+- Every time there is a full table scan, it warrants an investigation.

 ## What is an Index?